fidsusj/SWE-Seminar/README.md

 ### Central research question

-Which approaches for automatic system test generation using contract enriched use cases within a transition system simulation model as well as using sequence diagrams exist?
+Which approaches for automatic generation of system tests exist that are using contract enriched use cases or other use case related means of the specification area within a transition system simulation model?

 ### Snowballing